corn-config/corn/README.md

 > This section gives all the outputs in JSON format.
 Remember you can output in any supported format!

 All Corn files must contain a top-level object that contains keys/values.
-Keys must be alphanumeric and do not need quotes around them.
+Keys do not need quotes around them, and can contain any unicode character except whitespace and equals `=` (yes even emoji).

 Values must be one of the following:

 - String